We all expect customers to pay on time, but unfortunately, this is not always the reality.

 Shifting Focus Back to What Matters

 Additionally, with only around 80% of judgments being collected, a collection agency will know when it is practical to file a lawsuit.
-To deliver a complete service, a collection agency will utilize tools to enforce the judgement efficiently.
+To deliver a complete service, a collection agency will utilize tools to enforce the judgment efficiently.

 Debt Collectors Charge for Their Services.